ARTICLES OF ASSOCIATION

 9 § NOTICE TO ATTEND GENERAL MEETINGS

-Notice to attend general meetings shall be given through an announcement in Post- och Inrikes Tidningar (the Official Gazette) and through the notice being made available on the company's website.
+Notice to attend general meetings shall be given through an announcement in the Swedish Official Gazette (Sw.
+Post- och Inrikes Tidningar) and through the notice being made available on the company's website.
 The fact that notice has been given shall be published in Svenska Dagbladet.